uyencfi/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email of the 1st student to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower i/telegram @betmyass t/` Edits the name of the 2nd student to be `Betsy Crower`, edits info of the student and clears all existing tags.

 ### Locating students by name: `find`